 CAVALLINI JAMES / BSIP / SCIENCE PHOTO LIBRARY CAVALLINI JAMES / BSIP / SCIENCE PHOTO LIBRARY

 Exostosis.
-X-ray of a lump (lower centre) on a patient's knee caused by a benign bone tumour, or exostosis on the end of the femur (thigh bone).
+Coloured X-ray of a lump (pink) on a patient's knee caused by a benign bone tumour, or exostosis on the end of the femur (thigh bone).
 Exostoses usually produce no symptoms, and are only noticed when they have grown to a prominent size.
 They are often caused by hereditary factors, and may also arise due to prolonged pressure on a bone.
 An exostosis may be surgically removed if it presses on an important body structure such as a nerve or blood vessel.

 Model release not required.
 Property release not required.